Last Updated on February 21, 2021 by Nina Ahmedow

 Why You Shouldn’t Ride a Donkey

-But at the end of the day these things are not so different from each other.
+Because at the end of the day these things are not so different from each other.
+Can people ride donkeys that have not been broken?
+No!

 Or do you really believe that horses, mules, and donkeys walk up to people wanting to be ridden while only elephants have to be broken?
 Throughout history, humans have used many animals to carry goods as well as ourselves.